Masihdeveloper/Creating-Discord-Bot/README.md

 Copyright (c): Masih 2022/12/16

-If you have a problem while usign this source make your to DM me on Discord: Masih#0258, I will help you and fix your issue!
+If you have a problem while usign this source make sure your to DM me on Discord: Masih#0258, I will help you and fix your issue ASAP!

 For get more information of How these codes work? you can simply check official guidelines in: https://discordjs.guide/